-Toyota has seen all the rave with its latest GR Yaris but what about its past homologation specials?
+Toyota has been on a roll with its GR products, from the Yaris, to the Corolla and of course the Supra.
+But what about the other gems from its history?
 Here’s our quick fire Toyota Celica GT-Four ST205 buying guide and top five mods.

 What is the Toyota Celica GT-Four?